This reference article covers what Push Stories are, how to create one, as well as some frequently asked questions.

 On iOS SDK versions 3.13.0+, due to a change in how the SDK downloads images, a thumbnail of the first image will not show on the condensed view of the push.
 Ensure that your message copy prompts users to expand the push to see the images.

-To create a page:
+To create a page, perform the following steps:

 - Click Manage Pages from the main composer.